The chenille plant (Acalypha) comes from the genus Acalypha part of the spurge family Euphorbiaceae like the poinsettia plant and colorful Crotons.

 Wait until early spring so the new shoots can start growing quickly and filling in the trimmed areas.

-Propagating Chenille Acalyphas
+Propagation Of Chenille Acalyphas

-Propagating the plant by cuttings.
+Propagating the plant from stem cuttings.

 - Take cuttings in March or April, to give new plants time to grow before the warmer months come.